Documentation

-Nanpy
+Nanpy Extension

-Nanpy allows you to connect to a microcontroller and control it via serial or wifi.
-Supported microcontrollers include ESP8266, ESP32 and arduino
+Nanpy allows you to connect to a microcontroller and control it via serial or WiFi.
+Supported microcontrollers include ESP8266, ESP32, and Arduino.

 Installing Nanpy

-Nanpy allows us to issue commands over serial or wifi to our device from our controller running MudPi.
-You will need to compile and install the nanpy firmware on your device using the arduino IDE.
+Nanpy allows us to issue commands over serial or WiFi to our device from our controller running MudPi.
+You will need to compile and install the nanpy firmware on your device using the Arduino IDE.
 Please be sure to use the custom MudPi fork of nanpy for ESP32 support.
-When setting up Nanpy you can choose to use serial or Wifi for the connection.
-To use wifi you need to add your network credentials in the firmware before you flash.

 Extension Configuration